apereo/cas/docs/cas-server-documentation/integration/Attribute-Release-Caching.md

 CAS automatically does create attribute release caching policies at a more global with configurable timeouts and durations.

-{% include casproperties.html properties="cas.authn.attribute-repository.core" %}
+{% include_cached casproperties.html properties="cas.authn.attribute-repository.core" %}

 The following settings are shared by all principal attribute repositories: